pelletiermaxime/laravel-template-docker-deployer/README.md

 * Removed the post create project as this is meant to just be cloned, not create-projected.
 * Added setup-local task
 * Added setup-deps task
+* Added deploy task mainly to show how to deploy.

+### Deployer config

+* Added a Deployer config in the "scripts" folder.

 ## How to use it

+* Customize scripts/deploy.php with your server info, deploy_path and the command to reload php-fpm (to clear opcode caches).
 * Remove everything above these ↓lines↓ and customize the rest for your project.

 ===============================================================